MakerXStudio/terra-to-algorand-nfts/README.md

    - Copy `.env.sample` to `.env` and fill in the relevant variables depending on whether you want to test against either the local sandbox or Algorand TestNet (e.g. via [AlgoNode](https://algonode.io/api/) or via [PureStake](https://purestake.io/), for which you would need to [create an account](https://developer.purestake.io/signup))
    - Run `npm install`

+4. Add the metadata for your NFT project in `minter/index.ts` (look for `/**** Terra metadata - edit this */`)

-4. (If using VS Code) Choose the thing you want to run/debug from the "Run and Debug" pane (ctrl+shift+D on Windows) and hit F5 and it will launch it with breakpoint debugging
+5. (If using VS Code) Choose the thing you want to run/debug from the "Run and Debug" pane (ctrl+shift+D on Windows) and hit F5 and it will launch it with breakpoint debugging

 ## Ongoing development